EURYTHMY THERAPY TRAINING

 The Eurythmy Therapy Training in Great Britain follows the guidelines set out in the International Framework Curriculum.

-The next course will begin in March 2022.
-For the exact dates please see the Course Overview.
+For the exact dates of the next works, please see the Course Overview.

 For more information, see the Eurythmy Therapy Training